GPCRmd/gpcrmd_vagrant/README.md

     sudo /env/bin/pip3 install pysolr==3.6 django-haystack==2.5
     ```

-3. Edit the startup configuartion file of Jetty:
+3. Edit the startup configuration file of Jetty:
     ```
     sudo vim /etc/default/jetty
     ```

-   and set the following parameters 'NO_START=0'and JETTY_PORT=8983' for enabling running on start up and setting the listening port that matches with Django.settings.
+   and set the following parameters 'NO_START=0'and JETTY_PORT=8983' for enabling running on start up and setting the listening port with the one that matches with Django.settings.

 4. Bugfix for Ubuntu's logging bug (wrong location for the executable 'rotatelogs'):
     ```